 Practice letting go

 I’m not trying to claim this is an easy one.
-Letting go is all about cultivating acceptance in the fact that we will never be able to control everything in our lives.
-Practising mindfulness meditation is a great way to start practising the art of letting go.
+Letting go is all about cultivating acceptance around the (scary) realisation that we will never be able to control everything in our lives.
+Practising mindfulness meditation is a great way to start practising the art of letting go (and remember all art forms require practice).

 Talk it out